 Work experience

 Many degrees offer a placement year in industry or within a research institute and this can give a great insight into the work as well as the chance to build some good contacts.
-If your course doesn't offer this, look for opportunities yourself for short periods of work experience or internships that can be completed within the holidays.
+If your course doesn't offer this, look for opportunities yourself for short periods of work experience, internships or volunteering opportunities that can be completed within the holidays.

 You could also volunteer with organisations that specialise in researching genetic conditions or supporting people with inherited disorders.